 - 2011-2015: Canon 7D digital SLR (18MP; vastly improved focus system, 100% viewfinder, electronic level, weather sealing)

-- 2015-present: Canon 7D Mark II digital SLR (20MP; amazingly clean high ISO performance, in-camera RAW multi-exposure, f/8 center sensor AF)
+- 2015-present: Canon 7D Mark II digital SLR (20MP; amazingly clean high ISO performance, digital level, f/8 center sensor AF)